Namadgi National Park

-Namadgi National Park is a protected area in the south-west of the Australian Capital Territory (ACT), bordering Kosciuszko National Park in New South Wales.
+Namadgi National Park is a protected area in the southwest of the Australian Capital Territory (ACT), bordering Kosciuszko National Park in New South Wales.
 It lies approximately 40 km southwest of Canberra, and occupies approximately 46 percent of the ACT's land area.

 Created in 1984, the park is on the Australian National Heritage List.
 It suffered badly in the 2019–20 Australian bushfire season, with around 80% of its vegetation burnt.

 History

 Aboriginal history and custodianship

 Namadgi is a local Aboriginal name for the mountains situated to the south-west of Canberra.
 Aboriginal presence in the area has been dated to at least 21,000 years.
 With radiocarbon dates of cultural deposits dating back to 9000–6000 years.
 There are numerous Aboriginal sites in the national park including rock paintings at Yankee Hat, dating from at least 800 years ago.
-The area is one of cultural significance to the Aboriginal Australian peoples of the Australian Alps region, in particular the Nyamudy/ Namadgi people, who inhabited the ACT region before European settlers arrived, and the national park's management plan is exercised with their consultation.

-In April 2001, representatives of the Ngambri communities entered into an agreement with the ACT government which recognised their traditional association with the national park lands, and their role and duty to their ancestors and descendants as custodians of the area, and established a system of cooperative management.
+The area is one of cultural significance to the Aboriginal Australian peoples of the Australian Alps region, who inhabited the ACT region before European settlers arrived, and the national park's management plan is exercised with their consultation.
+In April 2001, representatives of the Ngambri communities entered into an agreement with the ACT government that recognised their traditional association with the national park lands and their role and duty to their ancestors and descendants as custodians of the area, and established a system of cooperative management.
+However, as of 2023, the Ngunnawal people are recognised as the traditional owners of the land.